Iceland in the Eurovision Song Contest 2005: Internal selection

 On 3 March 2005, it was announced that Selma would be performing the song "If I Had Your Love", composed by Þorvaldur Bjarni Þorvaldsson and Vignir Snær Vigfússon with lyrics by Linda Thompson and Selma herself.
 The singer previously revealed during her announcement as the Icelandic entrant that her song would be selected in cooperation with Þorvaldsson who co-wrote her 1999 entry.
-"If I Had Your Love" was presented to the public along with the release of the official music video, filmed in early March 2005 and directed by Gudjon Jonsson from Spark Production, on 19 March 2005 during the television programme Laugardagskvöld með Gísla Marteini which was broadcast on RÚV and online at the broadcaster's official website ruv.is.
+"If I Had Your Love" was presented to the public along with the release of the official music video, filmed in early March 2005 and directed by Gudjon Jonsson from Spark Production, on 19 March 2005 during the television programme Laugardagskvöld með Gísla Marteini.